An Asian nose job is unique from other rhinoplasty procedures. Click on the button below to learn more

-Although rhinoplasty is highly individualized, some requests are typical.
-To feminize the nose for Caucasian women, frequent changes are smaller size and more delicate contours.
+Although rhinoplasty is highly individualized, some changes are common.
+Feminizing the caucasian nose is achieved by diminishing size and more delicate contours.
 Lowering a bump on top of the nose, raising the tip, narrowing the bridge and/or nostrils, and adding subtle angularity to the tip of the nose are often part of the procedure.
 The relatively smaller nose enlarges surrounding eyes and lips.

 Dr. Laverson learns how you want your nose to appear.
 Besides lowering the bump on top of the nose, narrowing the nose, and refining the nasal tip, other possible changes are increasing or decreasing length and/or projection of the nose, raising the top of the nose with graft(s), narrowing and/or reshaping nostrils, and lowering or augmenting the root of the nose (between the eyes).
 Airway issues (obstruction with difficult breathing) may be addressed as well.
 Your rhinoplasty result may be simulated in our office with Canfield surgical simulation to help you visualize expected results.
 Even more valuable are Dr. Laverson’s hand drawn proposed profile changes.
 He uses your photos as a beginning, and sketches expected results on acetate overlay.
 You decide whether or not the planned changes are what you want.
 When you and Dr. Laverson come to agreement about what should be done, he uses the diagram as a guide during your procedure to produce an outcome you’ll be pleased with.